 Do you need to forcefully push your power cords into the wall?
 If so, you probably need to pull it out with force.
 When you do, you cause wire connections to loosen.
 Your cord could stop working or shock you when you plug it into an outlet.

-Perhaps the worst issue that comes from a loose electrical box is shock.
+Perhaps the worst issue comes from loose electrical box shocks.
 Depending on the severity of the situation, you or a loved one could experience a significant shock.

 Types of Loose Outlets